AkshathRaghav/AkshathRaghav.github.io/_projects/boilernet.md

 {% include theorem.md
   type="remark"
-  name="Disclaimer!"
+  name="Disclaimer"
   statement="
     Our reports/presentations are linked in the [/docs](https://github.com/AkshathRaghav/boilernet/tree/main/docs/).
 They contain in-depth views, reasonings and explanations regarding the design and its motivation.
 We also outline how we tested and ensured functionality.
-This repository is just meant to help anyone who wishes to "refer" to our code/designs for their own use-case.
+This repository is just meant to help anyone who wishes to 'refer' to our code/designs for their own use-case.
   "
 %}